-Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No As noted above, disclosure of hypothetical risks is not appropriate if the risk has actually occurred.
+Form 10-K Section o ulation S-K or Other eference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No Hypothetical Risks vs. Actual Events As noted above, disclosure of hypothetical risks is not appropriate if the risk has actually occurred.
 Review of cyber risk disclosure should include review in light of actual cyber events.
-In addition, companies may have a duty to correct or update any prior disclosure that was untrue or omitted necessary material facts that would otherwise make the disclosure misleading.
+In addition, companies have a duty to correct any prior disclosure that at the time such disclosure was made was untrue or omitted necessary material facts that would otherwise make the disclosure misleading.
 When a material incident occurs, companies should be aware of the need for timely disclosures.
 Additional guidance can be found in CF Disclosure Guidance: Topic No. 2, "Cybersecurity" (October 13, 2011).
-SEC Press Release SEC Complaint CF Disclosure Guidance: Topic No. 2, "Cybersecurity" Yes □ No □ LIBOR Transition Risks Disclosure about the LIBOR sunset in 2021 has been a topic of concern to the SEC.
+SEC Press Release SEC Complaint CF Disclosure Guidance: Topic No. 2, "Cybersecurity" Yes □ No □

+Form 10-K Section Regulation S-Market Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No Disclosure about the LIBOR sunset in 2021 has been a topic of concern to the SEC.
 The SEC staff statements cited here highlight a variety of risks for companies to consider, including specific discussions by the Divisions of Corporation Finance, Investment Management and Trading and Markets, as well as the Office of the Chief Accountant.
 The Division of Corporation Finance noted that "[a] number of existing rules or regulations may require disclosure related to the expected discontinuation of LIBOR, including rules and regulations related to disclosure of risk factors, management's discussion and analysis, board risk oversight, and financial statements."
 The Office of the Chief Accountant highlighted accounting and financial reporting for modifications of terms within debt instruments; hedging activities; inputs used in valuation models; and potential income tax consequences.
+Confirm that any required LIBOR transition disclosure is included and has been updated, if appropriate.
 SEC Staff Statement on LIBOR Transition SEC Staff Statement on LIBOR Transition-Key Considerations for Market Participants Yes □ No □

 Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Item 1B.
-Unresolved S taff Comments.
+Unresolved S Staff Comments.
 Item 1B.
 Unresolved Staff Comments Form 10-K, Item 1B.
 Item 1B applies only to large accelerated filers, accelerated filers and well-known seasoned issuers Confirm that the Form 10-K report discloses the substance of any written comments made not less than 180 days before the end of this fiscal year covered by the Form 10-K by the SEC staff on the company's reports on Forms 10-K, 10-Q or 8-K if (1) the comments remain unresolved and (2) the company believes that the unresolved comments are material.
 The company may include other relevant information in this section, including its position with respect to any unresolved material comments.
 Yes □ No □